Main Content

 falsesmooth does not sort the generated particles.

-When you set SortPartiles=true, smooth uses Hilbert sorting during the SMC routine to sort the particles.
+When SortPartiles=true, smooth uses Hilbert sorting during the SMC routine to sort the particles.
 This action can reduce Monte Carlo variation, which is useful when you compare loglikelihoods resulting from evaluating several params arguments that are close to each other [3].
 However, the sorting routine requires more computation resources, and can slow down computations, particularly in problems with a high-dimensional state variable.

 Example: SortParticles=true